Long Island (Tennessee): 20th century to present

 During the Prohibition era, the island gained a reputation as a site for violence and bootlegging.
 Smugglers could easily use the river to come and go with their goods.

 In 1960 Long Island of the Holston was declared a National Historic Landmark District because of its significance in indigenous and United States history.

 Through the latter 20th century, much of Long Island was developed for heavy industry, especially by Eastman Chemical Company.
 This dramatically changed its appearance, and few residences or other historic structures remain.
 Most of the trees and other vegetation were removed from this area.
 In 1996 National Park Service staff recommended "delisting", removing the district as a National Historic Landmark because of the loss of the island's historic integrity.
 But it has retained the NHL designation.

 On July 16, 1976, the city of Kingsport returned 3.61 acres on the island, described as "Sacred Cherokee ground", to the Eastern Band of Cherokee Indians (EBCI), a federally recognized tribe based in Western North Carolina.
 Two other Cherokee tribes are based in Oklahoma, where their ancestors were removed by US military forces in the 1830s.

 This parcel is part of a city park on the western end of the island.
 The park also has ball fields and other recreational amenities.
 As noted above, the US had acquired the island from the Cherokee in 1806 and sold it into private ownership.

 The EBCI is the only federally recognized tribe in North Carolina.
 Since the late 20th century, it has worked to re-acquire sacred sites and former territory of the Cherokee homelands in this region.
 In western North Carolina, it has acquired several sites containing sacred platform mounds, believed to have been built 1000 years ago or more.

 Demographics

 Most of the island lies within the corporate boundaries of Kingsport.
 Long Island's population peaked between 1955 and 1963, holding 517 residences and approximately 1,800 people at the time.
 As of 2019, only a handful of houses remain on the island.

-In Popular Culture
+In popular culture

 There is a school of thought that the Long Island Iced Tea is named after Long Island, Tennessee and not Long Island, New York.